nareshmaharaj-consultant/vault-basic/part1.md

 ```

 ### Creating Tokens with Different Properties
-Root is powerful; you create limited tokens for specific use cases.
+Root is powerful, so you would be advised to create limited tokens for specific use cases.

 **1. Basic Token with Short TTL:**
 ```bash